-6. Occupy (insert festival town here)!
-The folk singer and the folk song tradition is inherently subversive.
+• Occupy (insert location here)!
+The folk singer and the folk song tradition are inherently subversive.
 The folk song is the soundtrack to social change.
 We are here, first and foremost, as agents of justice and human improvement.
 Here is the workshop opportunity to unapologetically take pride in this sadly unfashionable idea.
-On the other hand, if you are happy with this world; if you feel you’re voice has been heard and listened to; if you’re family’s education has been taken care of; if you believe homelessness is a choice; if you’ve had the job you love for all and the rest of your adult life; if you believe people generally get what they deserve and that the entire world should one day be privatized; if you’re ideal of peace and justice has been met – do not come to this workshop.